xymostech/bsg-manual/rules.md

    William Adama, Saul Tigh, and Helo Agathon.
 The Admiral is then given the two nuke tokens, and the President shuffles the Quorum deck and draws one Quorum Card.
-6. Set Up Loyalty Deck: Set up the Loyalty deck according to the "Creating the Loyalty Deck" sidebar on page 6.
+6. Set Up Loyalty Deck: Set up the Loyalty deck according to [Creating the Loyalty Deck](#creating-the-loyalty-deck).
 7. Set Up Other Cards: Shuffle the Quorum deck, Crisis deck, Super Crisis deck, and Destination deck and then place them next to the game board.
 Then separate the Skill Cards into five decks by type, as shown on their faces.